okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/updating-saml-cert/main/index.md

 **Learning outcomes**

-* Find out which certificate your SAML app uses, and download your certificate.
+* Find out which certificate your SAML app uses, and download your certificate
-* Use the [Apps API](/docs/reference/api/apps/#list-applications) to return data on the apps that need updating and generate new credentials for each.
+* Use the [Apps API](/docs/reference/api/apps/#list-applications) to return data on the apps that need updating and generate new credentials for each
-* Update the apps to use the new certificate.
+* Update the apps to use the new certificate
-* Learn how to revert to SHA1 if necessary.
+* Learn how to revert to SHA1 if necessary

 **What you need**

 * A SAML app to upgrade (see [Building a SAML SSO integration](https://developer.okta.com/docs/guides/build-sso-integration/saml2/before-you-begin/) for more information on creating one).

-**Sample code**

-n/a

 ---